pranabdas/linux/docs/commands.md

 ```

 #### Keyboard shortcuts
-These works on macOS:
+These are tested on macOS:

 - CTRL-A: Move to the beginning of a line
 - CTRL-E: Move to the end of a line
 - ALT-LEFT: Move left one word
 - ALT-RIGHT: Move right one word
 - CTRL-K: kill/delete/cut from the cursor to the end
 - Ctrl-X + Backspace: removes all the text from the cursor to the beginning
 - CTRL-L: Clear screen
 - CTRL-C: Terminate the foreground process
 - CTRL-Z: Suspend the foreground process
 - CTRL-D: Exit shell.